 This one is pretty simple: go kick some tires at your local motorcycle dealership.

 For many riders, dealerships are associated with salesy salesmen wearing sales shirts and sales ties and sales shoes, trying to sell “units” and charging tons of money for even the most basic shop labor.
 At the other end of the spectrum, you have people who seem to think it’s a great idea to buy a brand-new Ducati as their very first motorcycle.
-And let me tell you, that’s a bad idea.
+And let me tell you, having worked at the dealership in that photo, buying a shiny new bike as your first one is a bad idea.

 For the best experience, visit a dealership during non-peak hours.
 Go on a Tuesday afternoon when nobody’s buying anything, that way you're not wasting the salesperson’s time and effort.
 Be upfront and say you're not buying anything today (unless you are).
 Tell them you're about to buy your first motorcycle and you want to get a feel for the size, weight, and features of different styles of bikes.
 And if they’re not helpful, go somewhere else.